 The Asus G752 is the most dramatic design revision we’ve seen from the company’s gaming division in the last five years, and the results are mixed.
 The new silver-and-bronze scheme is unique, and will likely serve the company well in the future.
 Execution is the problem.
 Large panel gaps and out-of-place design elements, like the red (rather than orange) keyboard backlight, hold the G752 back from brilliance.
 It also puts the G752’s design a step behind the preceding G751.

-The hardware is also a bit of a side-step.
+The hardware in the G752’s first iteration is also a bit of a side-step.
 Intel’s Core i7-6700HQ is new, but it didn’t beat the Core i7-4720HQ in our benchmarks.
 It lost, in fact, by a very small margin – it’s probably fairer to say they tied.
-All of the other hardware is the same as was previously available with the exception of the G-Sync display.
-It too could be optioned, but it was not standard.
-Now, it’s present on all models.
+Its gaming performance was fine, but that’s it.
+It’s hard to imagine wanting to shell out for the GTX 970M when the GTX 1070 borders on overkill.